-We seek growth in earnings, funds from operations, or FFO, and cash flows by enhancing the profitability and operation of our properties and investments.
+We seek growth in earnings and cash flows by enhancing the profitability and operation of our properties and investments.
 We seek to accomplish this growth through the following:

 - Focusing on leasing to increase revenues and utilization of economies of scale to reduce operating expenses, - Expanding and re-tenanting existing franchise locations at competitive market rates, - Adding mixed-use elements to properties, - Selectively acquiring high quality real estate assets or portfolios of assets, and - Selling non-core assets.